 Although the Felony Punishment Chart contains a range of minimum sentences for each combination of offense class and prior record level, over three-quarters (77%) of all Active minimum sentences were located on one of four specific spots of their respective sentencing ranges - the lowest spot of the mitigated range, the lowest spot of the presumptive range, the highest spot of the presumptive range, and the highest spot of the aggravated range (see Tables 8 and 9).
-Of all active sentences, 20% were on the lowest spot of the mitigated range, 29% were on the lowest spot of the presumptive range, 25% were on the highest spot of the presumptive range, and 3% were on the highest spot of the aggravated range.
+Of all active sentences, 20% were on the lowest spot of the mitigated range, 29% were on the lowest spot of the presumptive range, 25% were on the highest spot of the aggravated range.